vaolh/mw_ethnic/README.md

 ## Software

-I used [Stata](http://www.stata.com) 18.5 SE on macOS Sequoia (version 15).
+I used [Stata](http://www.stata.com)'s StataNow/MP 19.5 on macOS Sequoia (version 15.6.1).
 I had to install [Homebrew](https://brew.sh) and [Xcode](https://developer.apple.com/xcode/), which is available on the AppStore.
-All of my code was written on [Sublime Text](https://www.sublimetext.com) or on the [Stata](http://www.stata.com) Do-File editor.
+All of my code was written on [VS Code](https://code.visualstudio.com/) or on the [Stata](http://www.stata.com) do-file editor.

 ## MacOS Replication Instructions

--Download or clone this repository using the buttons above or [GitHub Desktop](https://github.com/apps/desktop)

 -Open Unix/Linux/MacOSX command line.
 I had zsh - Version 2.14 (455) at the time of this project.

--To do this, you can press Command + Space and write terminal.
+To do this, you can press Command + Space and write terminal.

--Run the following, if you have not already
+- Run the following, if you have not already
 ```bash
 brew install wget
 ```
 -We must also change Stata path.
  ```bash
 nano ~/.zshrc
 ```